-The iPad and other Apple devices that use the new iOS6 operating system (iPod Touch and iPhone) recently received some updates in accessibility.
+The iPad and other Apple devices that use the new iOS7 operating system (iPod Touch and iPhone) recently received some updates in accessibility.

-From a new version of VoiceOver (updated in iOS5) to a multitude of settings options that allow people with motor disabilities to use the touch screen, the iPad is now more accessible than ever!
+From a newly introduced system-wide switch control to a multitude of settings options that allow people with motor disabilities to use the touch screen, the iPad is now more accessible than ever!

 In this article I'll outline some of my favorite features and link to other articles where you can read about particular features in more detail.
 Everyone has unique needs and Apple has taken many into consideration.
 Find which features make the most sense for your child so you can create an iPad designed specifically for them!